5000 Special Topics

 5320 Investigation of a Child’s Near Fatality

-Any time a child suffers a near fatality while in care, CCI investigates to determine whether abuse or neglect was a factor in the child’s near fatality.
+If a child suffers a near fatality while in the care of an operation subject to regulation by Child Care Regulation (CCR), CCI investigates to determine whether abuse, neglect, or exploitation was a factor in the child’s near fatality.

-When the investigation of a child’s near fatality occurs in a residential child care facility, the investigator must do the following:
+If the near fatality occurred while the child was in the care of a residential child care operation, the investigator must do the following:

-- Add the facility’s administrator as an alleged perpetrator of neglectful supervision.
+- Add the operation’s administrator as an alleged perpetrator of neglectful supervision.

-- Determine if there is a preponderance of evidence that the administrator engaged in a negligent act or omission that contributed to the near fatality.
+- Determine whether there is a preponderance of evidence that the administrator engaged in a negligent act or omission that contributed to the near fatality.

-If the treating physician is not a child abuse pediatrician, the investigator may request consultation with a Forensic Assessment Center Network (FACN) physician in order to do the following:
+If the treating physician is not a physician who specializes in child abuse and neglect, the investigator may request consultation with a Forensic Assessment Center Network (FACN) health care practitioner in order to do the following:

-- Assign a severity level of Near Fatal.
+- Determine whether to assign a severity level of Near Fatal to an allegation.

-- Determine whether the injury or medical condition was a result of abuse or neglect.
+- Determine whether the injury or medical condition was a result of abuse, neglect, or exploitation.

 5321 Actions in the First 24 Hours

-Within 24 hours of receiving an intake report indicating that a child suffered a near fatality while in care, the investigator does all of the following:
+Within 24 hours after receiving an intake indicating that a child in care suffered a near fatality, the investigator must complete the following additional tasks:

-- Ensures that the victim details are entered in IMPACT.
+- Make sure that the alleged victim’s person details are entered in IMPACT.

-- Requests a joint investigation with the CPI Special Investigations division prior to initiating the investigation.
+- Request a joint investigation with the CPI Special Investigations division before initiating the investigation.

-After notification from the investigator, the Complex Investigations Division conducts an assessment of the operation history.
+After notification from the investigator, the Complex Investigations Division assesses the operation’s history.

 See: